juicedata/juicefs/docs/en/security/trash.md

 juicefs rmr .trash/2022-11-30-10/
 ```

-In addition, the automatic cleaning of the trash relies on the background job of the JuiceFS client.
-To ensure that the background job can be executed properly, at least one online mount point is required, and the [`--no-bgjob`](../reference/command_reference.md#mount) parameter should not be used when mounting the file system.
 If you want to delete expired files more quickly, you can mount multiple mount points to exceed the deletion speed limit of a single client.

 ## Trash and slices {#gc}